Equity Multiple in Commercial Real Estate Explained

 Key Takeaways

-• The Equity Multiple is a commercial real estate performance metric that provides investors with an investment’s potential return as a function of the original amount invested.
+• The Equity Multiple is a commercial real estate performance metric that measures an investment’s potential return relative to the original equity invested.

-• The formula used to calculate the equity multiple is total cash received from the investment divided by the total cash invested.
-While it can vary widely from one deal to another, a “good” equity multiple is generally above 2.
+• The equity multiple formula is calculated as total cash received divided by total equity invested.
+While it can vary widely by deal, a “good” equity multiple is generally considered to be above 2.00x.

 What is the Equity Multiple?

-The equity multiple is a commercial real estate performance metric that measures the potential profitability of an investment as a function of the initial amount invested.
-The result is a number that indicates the “multiple” of the original investment that can potentially be earned.
+The Equity Multiple is a commercial real estate performance metric that measures an investment’s potential profitability as a function of the original equity invested.
+The result is expressed as a number—such as 1.8x or 2.1x—representing how many times an investor’s initial capital is returned over the life of the investment.

-Equity Multiple = Total Money Received / Total Money Invested
+Equity Multiple = Total Cash Received / Total Equity Invested

 Components of the Equity Multiple Formula